Myopia management technology at Boardwalk Eye Care in Cambridge, Ontario

 Orthokeratology (Ortho-K)

-Custom lenses worn overnight that gently reshape the cornea, giving clear vision through the day with no daytime glasses or contacts — and helping slow progression.
+Custom lenses worn overnight gently reshape the cornea, providing clear vision through the day without daytime glasses or contacts while helping slow progression.

 Explore Ortho-K